nradulovic/hw_parvus/README.rst

 .. contents:: Table of Contents
    :depth: 3

 Introduction
 ============

-This document shall describe rationales used to design and build audio power amplifier modules using LM3886 integrated circuit.
+This document shall describe rationales used to design and build audio power amplifier using TDA7293 integrated circuit.

 Architecture
 ============

-The complete power amplifier consists of three sections:
+The amplifier architecture consists of the following sections:

 * Input circuit
 * Power amplifier
 * Power supply
+* Control and Monitoring Unit (CMU)

-**Input circuitry** and **Power amplifier** sections are located on single PCB while the **Power supply** is located on separate PCB.
+All sections are located on a single PCB.

 Input circuit
 =============